tb/Angular2CRUD/README.md

 Note: Default back-end is currently set to Firebase so the application should work out of the box.
 You can set the back-end to Elastic in api.service.ts.

-Supplemental Instruction - Try these tutorials to get acquainted with Angular 2:
+Supplemental Instruction - Try these tutorials first to get acquainted with Angular 2:

 1. https://angular.io/docs/ts/latest/quickstart.html
 2. https://angular.io/docs/ts/latest/tutorial/